Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Introduction

-Recent experimental advances have provided compelling demonstrations of QME.
-Joshi et al. observed QME in a 12-ion quantum simulator for the first time, employing entanglement asymmetry as the primary observable for monitoring symmetry restoration dynamics~\cite{joshi2024observing}.
-On the other hand, Zhang et al. achieved the first definitive observation of strong QME using a single trapped-ion system with a carefully engineered three-level structure~\cite{zhang2025observation}.
-An inverse QME has also been demonstrated experimentally, where an initially colder quantum state achieved thermal equilibrium faster than a comparatively warmer initial state~\cite{aharony2024inverse}.
+These theoretical developments have been complemented by recent experimental breakthroughs.
+Joshi \emph{et al.} observed QME in a trapped-ion quantum simulator using entanglement asymmetry as a probe of symmetry restoration~\cite{joshi2024observing}.
+Zhang \emph{et al.} demonstrated the first unambiguous realization of the strong QME in a single-ion platform~\cite{zhang2025observation}.
+An inverse QME, in which a colder state equilibrates faster than a warmer one, has also been reported experimentally~\cite{aharony2024inverse}.
+These advances highlight the need for systematic investigations of QME in interacting and spatially structured quantum systems.

-Motivated by this rich phenomenology, we investigate QME in the paradigmatic one-dimensional Bose-Hubbard model (BHM) in the presence and absence of spatial disorder and external driving fields.
-We explore whether QME emerges in a disordered system subjected to a linear Stark potential, focusing on dephasing noise.
-Our investigation provides a systematic identification with particular emphasis on the interplay between localization phenomena and anomalous relaxation dynamics.
-Additionally, we investigate the quantification traces of QME manifestations, employing multiple distance measures from the equilibrium ~\cite{ares2025quantum}.
-This includes trace distance, quantum relative entropy, entanglement asymmetry, and quantum coherence-based metrics, which quantify the strength and dependence of QME on the chosen metric.

-The organization of this paper is as follows: Sec.~\ref{sec:model} presents the theoretical model and describes the metrics used to characterize QME.
-The detailed procedure to solve the model and enrich the outcomes is described in Sec. \ref{sec:method}.
-In Sec.~\ref{sec:result} we discuss the most important results gained from our investigations, and Sec.~\ref{sec:conclusion} provides conclusions and future outlook.
+Following the discussion of localization phenomena in tilted and disordered Bose--Hubbard chains, early studies by A. Tomadin {\it et al.} \cite{Tomadin2007} and P. Buonsante {\it et al.} \cite{Buonsante2008} established that spatial inhomogeneities fundamentally alter many-body dynamics, where the former demonstrating interaction-induced destruction of Bloch oscillations in tilted lattices, and the latter revealing a disorder-driven crossover from regular to quantum-chaotic dynamics.
+These works highlight the competition between interactions, which promote delocalization and mixing, and spatial inhomogeneities, which suppress transport and enhance localization.
+Our study extends this understanding to the open-system context, showing that the same localization mechanisms that inhibit coherent transport also suppress the anomalous relaxation ordering characteristic of the QME.